rcgsheffield/airbods/README.md

 ## Key generation

 Security keys, certificate requests and certificates may be generated using `openssl`.
 Certificate-authority-signed certificates were retrieved via ITS Helpdesk.
+This is particularly important for the SQL database because this service will be exposed to the risks associated with access via the public internet.

 ### Airflow webserver